Taghlib: Pre-Islamic era

 In the pre-Islamic era (pre-630s), the Taghlib were among the strongest and largest Bedouin tribes in Arabia.
 Their high degree of tribal solidarity was reflected in the large formations they organized into during battle.
 The tribe was involved in several major battles during this period.
 As early as the 4th century CE, the Taghlib were within the sphere of influence of the Persian Sasanian Empire and their Arab clients, the Lakhmid kings of al-Hira.
 It is mentioned during this time that the Sasanian king Shapur II sent Taghlibi captives to live in Darin and al-Khatt, both in the region of Bahrayn (eastern Arabia).

-In the late 5th century, the Taghlibi chieftain Kulayb ibn Rabi'a, from the al-Harith ibn Murra line of the Zuhayr branch, was murdered by his brother-in-law, Jassas ibn Murra al-Shaybani of the Banu Bakr.
+In the late 5th century, the Taghlibi chieftain Kulaib ibn Rabiah, from the al-Harith ibn Murra line of the Zuhayr branch, was murdered by his brother-in-law, Jassas ibn Murra al-Shaybani of the Banu Bakr.
 This precipitated a long conflict, known as the Basus War, between the Taghlib and Bakr.
-Kulayb's brother Muhalhil assumed leadership of the Taghlib, but quit his position after the Taghlib's decisive defeat at the battle of Yawm al-Tahaluq, after which the bulk of the Taghlib fled Najd for the Lower Euphrates region.
+Kulaib's brother Abu Layla al-Muhalhel assumed leadership of the Taghlib, but quit his position after the Taghlib's decisive defeat at the battle of Yawm al-Tahaluq, after which the bulk of the Taghlib fled Najd for the Lower Euphrates region.
 There, they lived alongside the Namir ibn Qasit tribe, the Taghlib's paternal kinsmen.
 A section of the Taghlib had already lived in the Lower Euphrates prior to the tribe's mass exodus.

 Concurrent with the Basus War was the rise of the Kindite Kingdom in central and northern Arabia.
 Both the Taghlib and the Bakr became subjects of the Kingdom during the reign of al-Harith ibn Amr ibn Hujr (early 6th century).
 After al-Harith's death (post 530), his sons Shurahbil and Salama contested the throne.
 The Taghlib and Namir backed Salama against the Bakr who backed Shurahbil.
 Al-Saffah, a Taghlibi warrior from the Malik division, was commander of Salama's cavalry, while another Taghlibi, Usum ibn al-Nu'man, slew Shurahbil in battle.
 The Basus War ended in the mid-6th century when the Taghlib and Bakr signed a peace treaty at the Dhu al-Majaz market near Mecca.

 The Taghlib migrated further north along the Euphrates to Upper Mesopotamia (known to the Arabs as the "Jazira") after their chieftain Amr ibn Kulthum of the Jusham division assassinated the Lakhmid king Amr ibn al-Hind in 568.
 As late as the 8th century, Taghlibi tribesmen glorified Amr ibn Kulthum as among the most preeminent Arabs of the pre-Islamic era, and noted his poetic skills, his struggle against the kings of al-Hira and his feats in the conflict with the Bakr.
 In 605, the Taghlib and Bakr fought on opposing sides in the Battle of Dhi Qar, with the Taghlib backing the Sasanians against the Bakr.